Multiplicative comparison

 Add, subtract, multiply, and divide decimals to hundredths, using concrete models or drawings and strategies based on place value, properties of operations, and/or the relationship between addition and subtraction; relate the strategy to a written method and explain the reasoning used.

-[FREE] Multiplicative Comparison Worksheet (Grade 4 to 5)
+[FREE] Multiplicative Comparison Worksheet (Grade 4)

-[FREE] Multiplicative Comparison Worksheet (Grade 4 to 5)
+[FREE] Multiplicative Comparison Worksheet (Grade 4)

-[FREE] Multiplicative Comparison Worksheet (Grade 4 to 5)
+[FREE] Multiplicative Comparison Worksheet (Grade 4)

 DOWNLOAD FREE